One to One Mentoring

 Programs for Wait list

-The MENTOR Links program involves matching small groups of young people with 2 or more volunteer mentors for various activities and special events.
-The program provides opportunities for agency staff to get to know the children much better which ultimately helps us make the best match possible between the child and their future Big.
+The MENTOR Links program involves small group outings involving youth on our wait-list, volunteer mentors and Big Brothers Big Sisters staff.
+Outings consist of various activities, such as karaoke, cultural dancing, archery, bowling, board games, arts & crafts, cooking, hiking, sports, as well as seasonal and community events.
+The program also provides an opportunity for agency staff to get to know the children better, ultimately aiding in the pairing of the best match possible between the child and their future Big.

-- Learn about their own strengths and build confidence.
+- Learn about their own strengths and build their confidence

-- Understand what it means to be empathetic, compassionate and caring.
+- Understand what it means to be an empathetic, compassionate and caring individual

-- Learn how to find the good people in their lives.
+- Learn how to identify appropriate mentors in their lives

-- Understand how to create strong, healthy connections with others and with their community.
+- Understand how to create strong and healthy connections with others in their community

-- Build skills such as teamwork, communication and decision making.
+- Build skills such as teamwork, communication and decision making while having fun